 In fact, this pilot clinical study observed that andrographis can improve energy levels even when people feel intensely drained for very serious causes.
-In this case, it reduced fatigue in individuals with multiple sclerosis, by 44 percent.
+In this case, it reduced fatigue according to the Fatigue Severity Score by 44 percent in individuals with multiple sclerosis receiving interferon treatment.
 This is good news to those with the condition, especially if they are dealing with the effects of interferon beta treatment as well.

 Bertoglio JC, Baumgartner M, Palma R, et al. Andrographis paniculata decreases fatigue in patients with relapsing-remitting multiple sclerosis: a 12-month double-blind placebo-controlled pilot study.
 BMC Neurol.
 2016;16:77.

 Background: Andrographis paniculata (A. paniculata), a medicinal plant, has shown anti-inflammatory, neuroprotective and antifibrotic effects in animal models as well as clinical efficacy in different studies, including an anti-fatigue effect in autoimmune diseases such as rheumatoid arthritis.
 In multiple sclerosis (MS), fatigue is rated as one of the most common and disabling symptoms.
 In the present trial, we investigated the effect of A. paniculata on relapse rate and fatigue in relapsing-remitting MS (RRMS) patients receiving interferon beta.